- Herbal Medicine

 What is it?

-The roots of Black Cohosh, a tall, long-lived herb that grows in woods and high grounds.
-The herbal medicine made from the roots is bitter, penetrating and distinctive.
+In herbal medicine we use the roots of Black Cohosh, a tall, long-lived herb that grows in woods and high grounds.
+The medicine made from the roots is bitter, penetrating and distinctive.

 How has it been used?